 HOW MANY SHOWS IN A DAY?
 How big is your wallet?
 How many people are travelling with you and what are the age groups?
 Buggies and wheelchairs can be difficult to navigate through the huge crowds especially at the weekends.
 Children are usually early to rise, just get up and do early shows.
 Children will not want to spend all day traipsing through huge crowds so you will have to introduce some family ‘run about time’.

 I would recommend Inverleith Park next to the Botanical gardens, then stroll into Stockbridge, plenty of cafe.
 Princes street gardens is undergoing extensive renovation work but the far end of Princes street, near the Waldorf Astoria has a great climbing frame, swings etc, outdoor cafe and the the newly renovated Ross Fountain.

 Singletons and older people, it really depends on your preferences and fitness levels.
 Edinburgh is on a steep hill.
 There is considerable walking up and down hills.
 Navigating crowds and finding food & drink spots.

-Can’t decide on which show?
 It is a minefield, take the easy option and go see a collection of performers, such as comedians.
 They have shows called the Best of Irish comedy or the Best Comedy new comers.
 This way if someone humour does not resonate with you, the next act might.
 There are usually 3 performers and you are bound to like one of them.
 Remember to check the app as some shows are not suitable for under 14.
 The best of the festival is a great show usually towards the end of August and the best shows compete for the overall winner.
 These tickets sell out quickly as its a guaranteed good night.
 Keep an eye out for the brochure.

 Pace yourself, plan ahead, make a schedule, work out your nearest ticket collection point or just fly by the seat of your pants.